Designing for Documents in iCloud

 In OS X, avoid deadlocks resulting from modal UI elements.
 It is possible for a document change to arrive from iCloud while your app is presenting a modal user interface element, such as a printing dialog, for the same document.
 If that incoming change requires its own modal interface, such as for conflict resolution, your app can deadlock.

 Always use a file coordinator to access an iCloud file or file package.
-A document uses a file coordinator automatically, which is one of the great benefits of using documents when designing for iCloud.
+Document objects use file coordinators automatically, which is one of the great benefits of using documents when designing for iCloud.

 Most document-based OS X apps should employ the built-in app-centric document viewing UI that appears when opening or saving documents.
 Even if your OS X app needs to present documents programmatically to the user, do not programmatically move, rename, or delete documents.
 It’s up to the user to perform those operations using the Finder, the built-in document renaming UI, or the built-in iCloud “move” menu items in the File menu.

-Documentssubdirectory in the ubiquity container (see Figure 1-2).
+Documentssubdirectory in the iCloud container (see Figure 1-2).

 Make your documents user-manageable, when appropriate.
 Place files in the